Frequently Asked Questions

 Each student’s tuition will depend on the training program you pick and if you qualify for financial aid options.
 To learn more visit our Financial Aid webpage.

 We have two locations in Denver, CO and Colorado Springs, CO.
 Both campuses offer all of our CDL training programs.
-To contact a specific location check out our Contact Us webpage.
+For additional locations in the United States, visit our locations page.

 United States Truck Driving School offers many different CDL training programs.
 Depending on which program you choose will determine the length of your training.
 To learn more please explore our CDL Training webpages.